-- I. To navigate to the applications, use the icons below your student photo or the applications tab in your navigation bar at the top of the screen.
-The navigation bar is the same throughout many of your academic applications.
+I. To navigate to the applications, use the icons below your student photo or the applications tab in your navigation bar at the top of the screen.
+The

+- navigation bar is the same throughout many of your academic applications.
 Select the student registration link from your navigation bar or the available icons. - 2.
-The registration application uses carousel navigation within the class search, catalog search and schedule.
-Within the class search carousel, you can view your cart and your enrolled classes by selecting the arrows next to the quick search or by using the links to the top right of your screen.
+The registration application uses carousel navigation within the class search and catalog search and schedule.
+Within the class search carousel, you can view your cart and your enrolled classes by selecting the appropriate link at the top right of your screen.